-Structure of Color Filters
+Structure of color filters

-What is a Color Filter?
+What is a color filter?

-Basic Structure of a Color Filter
+Basic structure of a color filter

 There are two types of color filter patterns, the “Stripe Arrangement” and the “Mosaic Arrangement” (above diagram).
 In the stripe arrangement, subpixels of the same color are arranged in vertical lines.
 This pattern is suited for displaying linear models such as lines, rectilinear shapes, and letters.
 In the mosaic arrangement, the resist units of the same color are lined obliquely.
 This way, the display is able to express colors and gradations through a more sophisticated mixture of colors.
 Therefore, this pattern is suited for displaying complicated images such as photographs.

 In the early stage of development, black lines would often show up in the displays using the stripe arrangement.
 This was due to the black matrix, and was a major drawback of this color filter pattern.
-However, the color filters we have today have reached a higher level of refinement where the black lines are hardly noticeable.
+However, the color filters we have reached a higher level of refinement where the black lines are hardly noticeable.
 Since this pattern is low-cost and has very few defects during operation, most of the color filters manufactured today are made with the stripe arrangement.

-Color Expression of a Display
+Color expression of a display

 Most displays, including FPDs, express colors by the mixing the three primary colors of light.
 This is known as the additive color mixture method.
 The three primary colors of light are red, green and blue (RGB).
 These are the same colors you will find in a color filter (In addition to these three, color filters also use black.)
 For example, you can express yellow by mixing RGB in a 1:1:0 ratio and if you want to express magenta, then mix RGB in a 1:0:1 ratio.
 This way, we can express a vast variety of colors by adjusting the color combination and the RGB ratio.